rishirajb/tikzclip/README.md

 # tikzclip
 My approach towards abstracting tikz clipart depicting different nationals and professions.
+For details, see main.pdf

 The code for the figure is based on tikzpeople source code.
 The philosophy is to depict people by an abstract figure with a badge showing the tools of the profession.